Elry/scripts/README.md

-# scripts
+# Simple trainning scripts to work as quick reference as well
-Bash &amp; PowerShell trainning